LeonardoSonco/Technical_Challenge_01/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To view the project, simply download the project and open it in your browser
+To view the project, simply download the project and open it in your browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>